Shin-da/wedding-invitation/README.md

 ## License

+Created by Jeffmathew D. Garcia
+Copyright © 2023-2025 Jeffmathew D. Garcia
+All rights reserved.

+This work was created as a commissioned project.
+Unauthorized copying, modification, or distribution of this work is prohibited.
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments